awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

    1. For **Allocation strategy**, choose the strategy that meets your needs\.
 For more information, see [Allocation Strategy for Spot Instances](spot-fleet.md#spot-fleet-allocation-strategy)\.

    1. For **Maximum price**, you can use the default maximum price \(the On\-Demand price\) or specify the maximum price you are willing to pay\.
-Your Spot Instances are not launched if your maximum price is lower than the Spot price for the instance types that you selected\.
+If your maximum price is lower than the Spot price for the instance types that you selected, your Spot Instances are not launched\.

    1. \(Optional\) To create a request that is valid only during a specific time period, edit **Request valid from** and **Request valid until**\.